-The trade unions to this redundancy package, being FNV Publiek Belang and CNV Publieke Diensten.
+The trade union to this redundancy package, being CNV Publieke Diensten.

 Right to pre-pension and life-course savings

 Employees who participate in the ABP (the participants) and who were born after 1949 receive additional ABP Multi-Option Pension over the years of service prior to 2006 if they continue to accrue pension with ABP uninterruptedly or if they retire from an employment at an employer affiliated with ABP prior to that date.
 This right to pre-pension and life-course savings is also referred to as "conditional pension".